Mahmoudz/Porto/README.md

 <a id="Sub-Actions"></a>
 ## Sub-Actions

-SubActions are designed eliminate code duplication in Actions.
+SubActions are designed to eliminate code duplication in Actions.
 Don't get confused!
 SubActions do not replace Tasks.

 While Tasks allows Actions to share a piece of functionality.
 SubActions allows Actions to share a sequence of Tasks.